-3. Declaration and Certification of Finances
+2. Bank Account Certificate or Declaration and Certification of Finances

 Complete a Declaration and Certification of Finances form to meet financial requirements to attend on a F-1 student visa including:

 - a.
 Signature of applicant with understanding of cost of education. - b.
 Signature of Affidavit and understanding of cost of education by the parent/sponsor. - c.
 Signature and Seal of the financial institution/bank of the parent/sponsor.